Fidelity Funds - Water & Waste Fund

 Stocks which satisfy the investment philosophy and offer meaningful upside over a five-year period are considered for further analysis.

 Stock research and validation will consist of detailed financial model and industry analysis, carried out in conjunction with the relevant Fidelity analyst, with a view to gain a fundamental edge in understanding the business and the industry it operates in.
-The Portfolio Management Team undertakes valuation work using a range of valuation metrics to identify mispricing, and help assess the upside potential for each stock, its relative attractiveness versus history, versus other potential investment candidates, as well as the existing portfolio holdings.
+The Portfolio Managers undertake valuation work using a range of valuation metrics to identify mispricing, and help assess the upside potential for each stock, its relative attractiveness versus history, versus other potential investment candidates, as well as the existing portfolio holdings.

 They use five-year target prices as a guideline and a trigger to re-evaluate the investment thesis.
-The Portfolio Managers continuously re-evaluate the investment thesis and upside potential of each holding in the portfolio.
+They continuously re-evaluate the investment thesis and upside potential of each holding in the portfolio.
 They exit stocks when the mispricing becomes appreciated by the market or when the thesis is broken.
 They also carry out an in-depth assessment of the potential risks associated with each stock.

 The Portfolio Managers continuously review the stock theses and price targets, and adherence to investment guidelines as well as the ESG characteristics of holdings within the fund.
 This includes actively engaging with companies, meeting with management and voting at the relevant company annual general meeting.